 Statistical Models & Tidy Output

-[!IMPORTANT] Native Support Note: T currently provides a native implementation for Linear Models (lm) for convenience.
-For more advanced modeling (GLMs, Mixed Models, Machine Learning), T uses a “Polyglot” approach where models are trained in R or Python nodes and then consumed natively in T via PMML.
+[!IMPORTANT] Native Support Note: T provides native implementations for Linear Models (lm) and PMML-imported Decision Trees and Random Forests.
+For other advanced modeling (GLMs, Mixed Models, Machine Learning), T uses a polyglot approach where models are trained in R or Python nodes and exchanged through PMML or ONNX.

 T treats models as first-class objects that can be summarized and evaluated regardless of which runtime created them.